Nonarchimedean geometry, tropicalization, and metrics on curves: Basic notions and examples

 \genericfig[ht]{tropE}{The minimal skeleton $\Gamma\subset E^\an$ and the tropicalization $\Trop(E)$ from Example~\ref{eg:Example2b}.
 The points $P_i,Q_j$ are defined as follows: the rational function $x$ on $\hat E$ has divisor $(Q_1)+(Q_2)-2(\infty)$ where $Q_1 = (0,t^2)$ and $Q_2=(0,-t^2)$, and $y$ has divisor $(P_1)+(P_2)+(P_3)-3(\infty)$, where $\val(x(P_1)) = \val(x(P_2)) = 2$ and $\val(x(P_3)) = 0$.}

 The tropicalization map sends $\Sigma$ $2$-to-$1$ onto its image in $\Trop(E)$, which is a segment of tropical length 2 and tropical multiplicity 2.
 Locally on $\Sigma$ the tropicalization map is an isometry.
 Each of the rays of $\Gamma$ emanating from $\Sigma$ maps isometrically onto its image.
-The two rays in $\Trop(E)$ with multiplicity 1 have unique preimages in $\Gamma$, while there are two distinct rays in $\Gamma$ mapping onto each of the two rays in $\Trop(E)$ of multiplicity 2.
-See Example~\ref{eg:Example1.contd} for more details on these computations. \end{eg}
+The two rays in $\Trop(E)$ with multiplicity 1 have unique preimages in $\Gamma$, while there are two distinct rays in $\Gamma$ mapping onto each of the two rays in $\Trop(E)$ of multiplicity 2. \end{eg}

-One can also consider tropicalizations of the genus 1 curve $\hat E$ in Example~\ref{eg:Example2b} associated to other embeddings of $E$ into complete toric varieties (e.g. products of projective spaces).
-In \S\ref{section:ellipticcurves} we will see that there are tropicalizations of $E$ for which: (a) $\Sigma$ maps homeomorphically and isometrically onto its image; (b) $\Sigma$ is mapped to a single point; (c) $\Sigma$ is mapped to a cycle of length $3$ (a segment of $\Sigma$ having length $1$ gets collapsed to a point); (d) $\Sigma$ is mapped to a cycle of length $5$ (a segment of $\Sigma$ having length $1$ gets mapped to a segment of tropical length $2$); and (e) $\Sigma$ is mapped to a cycle of length $4$ `by accident' (one segment of $\Sigma$ having length $1$ gets collapsed to a point, another gets mapped to a segment of tropical length $2$).
-Moreover, these constructions will be generalized to arbitrary genus 1 curves with multiplicative reduction.

 The following example illustrates a different kind of collapse, where a segment $e$ in the minimal skeleton of the analytification is collapsed to a point, i.e. the relative multiplicity $m_\rel(e)$ is zero.